operator-framework/java-operator-sdk/docs/documentation/v5-0-migration.md

    where it is demonstrated.
 Also, the related part of a [workaround](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework/src/test/java/io/javaoperatorsdk/operator/StatusPatchSSAMigrationIT.java#L110-L116).

-   Related automatic observed generation handling changes:
-   Automated Observed Generation (see features in docs), is automatically handled for non-SSA, even if the status sub-resource is not instructed to be updated.
-This is not true for SSA, observed generation is updated only when patch status is instructed by `UpdateControl`.

 6. `ManagedDependentResourceContext` has been renamed to `ManagedWorkflowAndDependentResourceContext` and is accessed via the accordingly renamed `managedWorkflowAndDependentResourceContext` method.
 7. `ResourceDiscriminator` was removed.
 In most of the cases you can just delete the discriminator, everything should